noheadx/noheadx.me/content/posts/2025-11-11-multi-az-not-enough.markdown

 The **Uptime Institute’s 2025 data** shows that human procedural violations are now the leading cause of major outages — rising every year.
 Technology isn’t failing us; management discipline is.

 The missing element isn’t redundancy or tooling.
-It’s leadership that enforces architecture integrity, demands operational proof instead of checklists, and is willing to trade speed for resilience.
+It’s leadership that enforces architectural integrity, demands operational proof rather than checklists, and is willing to trade speed for resilience.

 ---

 ## What Real Infrastructure Leadership Looks Like

 Odisha’s transformation in India is a rare counterexample.
-After thousands died in the 1999 cyclone, the state built a dedicated disaster management authority with real power, invested in local resilience, and tested response systems continuously.
-By 2019, a cyclone of similar strength caused under 100 deaths.
+After thousands died in the 1999 cyclone, the state established a dedicated disaster management authority with real power, invested in local resilience, and continuously tested response systems.
+By 2019, a cyclone of similar strength caused fewer than 100 deaths.

 They didn’t just fix infrastructure; they fixed accountability.
 That’s what real leadership looks like.